(PAIS 200) A Place to Stand - Recognizing Place, Purpose and Positionality on Native Land - BYU–Hawaii Catalog Skip to main content

-This course examines cultural constructs of place, purpose, and position through the lens of turangawaewae.
-This Māori word is made up of two important ideologies (1) tūranga or place of standing, and (2) waewae or feet.
-Combined, the word is often translated as 'a place to stand.’
+This course examines cultural constructs of place, purpose, and position through the lens of tūrangawaewae.
+This Māori word is made up of two important ideologies (1) tūranga or place of standing, and (2) waewae, or feet.
+Combined, the word is often translated as "a place to stand."
 Tūrangawaewae are places where we feel especially empowered and connected.
 They are our foundation, our place in the world, our home.

 PrerequisitesPAIS 105